10 Fun Things To Do on the Northern Sonoma Coast

 People use binoculars to look for whales along the Sonoma Coast

-The region’s coastal bluffs are ideal whale-watching spots, especially during the two yearly gray whale migrations.
-Between November and January, the whales leave Alaska and head south to give birth in the warm waters of Baja.
+The bluffs along the Sonoma Coast are ideal whale-watching spots, especially during the twice-yearly gray whale migrations.
+Between November and January, the whales leave Alaska and head south to the warm waters of Baja.
 From February into April, mother whales return north with their new calves.

-Good whale-spotting locations include Gualala Point Regional Park, the six public access trails in The Sea Ranch, Stillwater Cove Regional Park, Kruse Rhododendron State Natural Reserve, and Salt Point State Park
+You might spot the characteristic water spout — bring binoculars to improve your chances of seeing these majestic creatures.
+Good whale-spotting locations include Gualala Point Regional Park, the public access trails in The Sea Ranch, Stillwater Cove Regional Park, Kruse Rhododendron State Natural Reserve, and Salt Point State Park

 See Sonoma County’s safety tips for water activities here.